dfsnow/sno.ws/content/writing/2022-11-28-pivoting-100GB-text-files-from-long-to-wide.md

   > out.csv.zst
 ```

 This approach is nearly 10x faster than the `awk` script.
-However, there are a couple things than can be improved:
+However, there are a couple things to improve:

 * Cloning a fresh, unpopulated dictionary (only keys, no values) for each origin seems incredibly wasteful, but I'm not sure how else to clear the dictionary values.
 * All origins and destinations are strings.
 Making them unsigned integers or similar might be faster.